-THE FOURTH SUNDAY OF EASTER
+THE SIXTH SUNDAY OF EASTER

-APRIL 21, 2024 8:00 AM, RITE I
+MAY 25, 2025 8:00 AM, RITE I

 LIVE FAITHFULLY.

-The Holy Eucharist The Fourth Sunday of Easter April 21, 2024 • 8 AM Saint Paul's Episcopal Church, Waco, TX ••• Live Faithfully Worship lies at the heart of the Christian life.
+The Holy Eucharist

+The Sixth Sunday of Easter

+May 25, 2025 • 8 AM

+Saint Paul's Episcopal Church, Waco, TX

+••• Live Faithfully

+Worship lies at the heart of the Christian life.
 It is in worship that we express our theology and define our identity.
 It is through encountering God within worship that we are formed and transformed as the people of God.
 One of the glories of the Episcopal Church is its liturgical worship.
-Liturgy refers to the patterns, forms, words, and actions through which public worhip is conducted.
+Liturgy refers to the patterns, forms, words, and actions through which public worship is conducted.

+In the Christian tradition, there are a few dates in the liturgical calendar that are especially appropriate for baptism.
+These days are The Baptism of Our Lord, The Easter Vigil, The Day of Pentecost, and All Saints' Day.
+If you or a member of your family would like to receive the rite of baptism, please contact the church office.

 The people's responses are in bold.

 When the service is accompanied by music, it often begins with an instrumental piece of music, during which the congregation can prepare for worship.

-The flowers on the altar today are given by the Hill-Jones family to the glory of God and with joy in celebration of Enzo Perzan's ninth birthday.
-THE ENTRANCE RITE THE OPENING ACCLAMATION BCP 323 Alleluia.
+The flowers on the altar today are given to the glory of God in thanksgiving for Susie Brown and in memory of Cullen Smith.

+THE ENTRANCE RITE

+THE OPENING ACCLAMATION

+BCP 323

+Alleluia.
 Christ is risen.

 The Lord is risen indeed.
 Alleluia.

-THE COLLECT FOR PURITY This prayer is an English rendering of a Latin prayer that began the liturgy in the medieval church before the Reformation.
+THE COLLECT FOR PURITY

+This prayer is an English rendering of a Latin prayer that began the liturgy in the medieval church before the Reformation.
 It remains a distinctive part of Episcopal worship to this day.

 Almighty God, unto whom all hearts are open, all desires known, and from whom no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of thy Holy Spirit, that we may perfectly love thee, and worthily magnify thy holy Name; through Christ our Lord.
 Amen.

+THE GLORIA BCP 324

-THE GLORIA Glory be to God on high, and on earth peace, good will towards men.
-We praise thee, we bless thee, we worship thee, we glorify thee, we give thanks to thee for thy great glory.
+Glory be to God on high, and on earth peace, good will towards men.

+We praise thee, we bless thee,

+we worship thee,

+we glorify thee,

+we give thanks to thee for thy great glory,

 O Lord God, heavenly King, God the Father Almighty.

 O Lord, the only-begotten Son, Jesus Christ; O Lord God, Lamb of God, Son of the Father, that takest away the sins of the world, have mercy upon us.

 Thou that takest away the sins of the world, receive our prayer.

 Thou that sittest at the right hand of God the Father, have mercy upon us.

 For thou only art holy; thou only art the Lord; thou only, O Christ, with the Holy Ghost, art most high in the glory of God the Father.
+Amen.

-Amen THE COLLECT FOR THE DAY This collect is the prayer appointed for each Sunday that "collects" or captures the theme of the day or season of the Church year.
+THE COLLECT FOR THE DAY

+This collect is the prayer appointed for each Sunday that "collects" or captures the theme of the day or season of the Church year.
 It summarizes the attributes of God as revealed in the scriptures for the day.

 The Lord be with you.
 And with thy spirit.